Can your team run from London to Cardiff within the 33 hour cut-off?

 10% canal paths

-The 3 team stages are all below 2 miles, happening at the beginning, middle and end of the route.
-The majority of the team must be running these stages together.
+The 3 team stages are all below 2 miles, happening at the beginning, middle and end of the route, where you all run together in a short lap.

 Each stage and it's distance and approximate time of day

 Each stage begins and ends with a checkpoint, where you park up, grab food, nap, have hot coffee or bacon butties, have a wee and wonder where on earth your team-mate is.
 There is a peaceful calm, followed by chaos as your teammate suddenly arrives.
 Stage times are recorded and the relay baton handed on to your next runner.

 The Checkpoint Map provides an indication of roughly when the checkpoints are.

 The route changes every year due to roadworks and annual alterations to bridleways and footpaths and is confirmed 3 weeks before the start of the event.

 All stages vary in length, terrain, ease of navigation and time of day.
 This summary below gives an approximation of these stages for an average team.